A view over to Trotanoy from a neighboring vineyard, Gombaude Guillot - November 2021

 2015 97p

-Tasted twice - last time in March 2020.
+I tasted it twice, the last time in March 2020.
 Consistent notes.
-Fat wine with a thick texture, gobs of fruit and tannin, bright scent of terroir (crasse de fer - iron dirt), truffles, outstanding balance, and great length.
-A great, great vintage for the property.
+It's a fat wine with a thick texture, gobs of fruit and tannin, the bright scent of terroir (crasse de fer—iron dirt), truffles, outstanding balance, and great length.
+It's a great, great vintage for the property.
 The bottle tasted in March 2020 was stand A.

 2014 94p

 Tasted in March 2020.
-Not the perfect showing right now, and it looked like this bottle suffered very slightly from oxidation.
+It is not the perfect showing right now, and it looks like this bottle suffered very slightly from oxidation.
 It is a bit edgy, tannic, concentrated with firm acidity, and needs time to soften.
 It's a young Trotanoy that has closed its doors for several years.
 I acquired it together with 2015, 2012, 2010, and 2009 from the same Danish wine merchant who gets Trotanoy directly from ETS.
 Jean-Pierre Moueix.
 Stand A.

 2012 95p

 Tasted in March 2020.
 Intense raspberry drops are powerful yet elegant, dense structures refined with splendid complexity.
 Fresh and with marked acidity, which keeps everything together and chic.
-Young and vibrant wine, which is 10-15 years, is a great delicacy to drink.
+Young and vibrant wine, which is 10-15 years old, is a great delicacy to drink.
 Stand A.

 2010 98p